yiisoft/yii2/docs/guide/helper-json.md

 Json Helper
 ==========

-Json helper provides a set of static methods for encoding and decoding json.
+Json helper provides a set of static methods for encoding and decoding JSON.
 It handles encoding errors and the `[[yii\helpers\Json::encode()]]` method will not encode a JavaScript expression that is represented in terms of a `[[yii\web\JsExpression]]` object.
 By default, ecoding is done with the `JSON_UNESCAPED_SLASHES | JSON_UNESCAPED_UNICODE` options.